koschaos/koschaos.github.io/private/e56e230c44b9c3d39940e1ca67dd47d60e7f32fe/index.md

 Oh yeah, add parenting to it!
 Just when you think you _might_ have the whole adulting thing figured out, throw some kids into the mix and you can forget about figuring out anything, ever again!!
 Still, there are some moments of joy ... right? 😬

-The one that hit me the most is how your focus completely shifts ... from yourself, to yourself+partner, to your kids.
+The lesson that hit me the most is how your focus completely shifts ... from yourself, to yourself+partner, to your kids.
 And the stuff you end up learning ...

 I've learned new stuff from "Curious George" and "Peppa Pig"!
 I've learned about different styles of video games (side-scroller, platformer, FPS, RPG, MMORPG, strategy, simulation, etc.) and listened to various (awful!) electronic dance tunes from Geometry Dash (which is a rhythm-based side-scroller platformer) ... all because of Aidan.

 I've learned that "railfanning" is a thing where "rail enthusiasts" record videos of trains and post them on YouTube (Éamon) and that they use radio scanners to listen to railroad traffic, and that "squelch" is _not_ a made up word!
 (It's a radio thing!!) 😵‍💫

 All sorts of stuff that I would have zero interest in ... except it's stuff the boys are interested in and excited about, so you go figure it out!
 They're not into computer programming (I've tried!) or reading/listening to books on self-improvement or history or philosophy.
-Granted, me at their age would cringe at me at my age, so ... 🤷
+Granted, me at their age would probably cringe at me at my age, so ... 🤷

 And the worry!
 You worry about keeping them alive when they're young.
 Now I worry about strangling them as teenagers!
 You worry about the future, their future, their needs, what will happen after I'm gone, etc.  I'm hoping I'm raising good adults and that I haven't messed them up (... or at least not too much ...
 I'm not sure I can afford the therapy!)